CBIIT/NCI-DOE-Collab-Pilot1-Tumor-Classifier/README.md

 ### Components:
 * Processed training and test data
 * Untrained neural network model
-* Trained model weights and topoloty to be used in inference.
+* Trained model weights and topology to be used in inference.

 ### Technical Details:
-Please refer to this [README](./Pilot1/TC1/Readme.md)
+Please refer to this [README](./Pilot1/TC1/README.md)